construction equipment wheel

 Step 1: Determine How Job Costing Can Benefit the Company

 Job costing can impact contractors at many different stages.
-Whether contractors are looking to gain a better handle on existing businesses, expand into new projects or just take current practices to the next level, the payoffs are numerous.
+Whether contractors are looking to gain a better handle on existing businesses, expand into new projects, or just take current practices to the next level, there are numerous payoffs.

 • More timely and accurate reporting